-We are now in the position to study the structure of the 3- and 4-body spectra.
+We are now in the position to study the structure of the 3- and 4-body spectra for the Efimov-like states.
 In the original Efimov plot, the 3-body spectrum is studied for fixed 3-body interaction $V^{\left(3\right)}$ while the 2-body energy is varied \cite{Braaten:2004rn,Efimov-70}.
 Since there is no 4-body interaction at leading order, this plot can be extended to the 4-body system and has been studied extensively in free space \cite{Hammer:2006ct,Stecher:2008}.
 We will compare our spectra with the free space results.
 In Fig.~\ref{fig:spectrumv123}, the extrapolated spectra of the symmetric $0^+$ 4-body states for various $\epsilon^{\left(2\right)}$ are shown by the circles.
 The 3-body interaction is fixed by the requirement, that the 3-body ground state lies at $\epsilon^{\left(3\right)}=-1$ in the unitary limit.
 Additionally, the 3-body Efimov-like states are shown as squares.

 As before, the dotted lines give our upper bound on the extrapolation error for the two lowest 4-body states.
 The higher excited states are connected by dashed lines to guide the eye.
 Their extrapolation error is similar but not shown explicitly.
 The harmonic confinement has a strong effect on the spectrum.
 Compared to free space, it is no longer true that two 4-body states are attached to each trimer state.
 Moreover, the levels appear to interact strongly.
 There are various avoided crossings of 4-body states, e.g. between the 4th and 5th state around $\epsilon^{\left(2\right)}\approx 0$ and possibly also between the second and third state.
 These avoided crossings could be studied experimentally by varying $\epsilon^{\left(2\right)}$ using Feshbach resonances.